JNyaga/alx-system_engineering-devops/0x11-what_happen_when_you_type_google_com_in_your_browser_and_press_enter/What happens when you type google.com in your browser and press Enter.md

 - A GET request is received by the web server.
 The web server pulls up the file configured at the given location (in our example, the HTML file configured at the root (`/`) of the machine).
 - If the file contains dynamic content, the application server is run (ie. the corresponding Python scripts are run).
 The result of these scripts is inserted into the web page.
-- If the dynamic content involves stored data, the Python scripts queries from the database server (probably through Python libraries such as [MySQLdb](https://mysqlclient.readthedocs.io/#) or [SQLAlchemy](https://www.sqlalchemy.org/)).
+- If the dynamic content involves stored data, the Python scripts queries from the database server (probably through Python libraries such as[MySQLdb](https://mysqlclient.readthedocs.io/#) or[SQLAlchemy](https://www.sqlalchemy.org/)).
 - The web server delivers the web page.

 # 9- Page rendering